luisrowley/full-stack-search/README.md

 2. **Navigation stack at root level**

 As part of the requirements were to implement navigation from the main view to a details page, this feature was implemented using "`react-router-dom`".
-This navigation is bidirectional, allowing the user to go back and forth from the main to the details page.
+This navigation is bidirectional, allowing the user to go back and forth between the main and the details page.

 3. **Extracted API Calls into a Service Layer**